C4G/support.c4gblis.org/docs/index.md

 ### Mitchell Rysavy

 Mitchell has been one of the primary developers on this project since 2022.
 His largest contributions have been to create the online, cloud-based version of BLIS (BLIS-on-Docker) and the ["blis" tool](https://github.com/C4G/blis-cloud-cli) for administering it.
+He has experience with several major cloud platforms, and his
+[GitHub profile](https://github.com/mrysav) provides additional details about other work he has done.

 ### Sidney Akuro Atah